-.
-This study-abroad program is designed for students who have demonstrated a strong affinity for broad-based, interdisciplinary exploration of environmental studies.
-The academic offerings and extensive resources of the University of Wollongong, as well as the opportunity to live and study with Australian as well as other international students, allow study-group participants a unique means to broaden and deepen their understanding of the historical, cultural, and biological diversity of Australia and the environmental issues in which Australians, including indigenous Australians are engaged.
+The University of Wollongong, located on the coast of New South Wales, approximately 50 miles south of Sydney, is the study site of the Australia Study Group.
+This study abroad program is designed for students who have demonstrated a strong affinity for broad-based, interdisciplinary exploration of environmental studies.
+The academic offerings and extensive resources of the University of Wollongong, as well as the opportunity to live and study with Australian as well as other international students, allow study-group participants a unique means to broaden and deepen their understanding of the historical, cultural, and biological diversity of Australia and the environmental issues in which Australians, including indigenous Australians, are engaged.

-Cultural Orientation Australian History Seminar (John McQuilton, University of Wollongong)
+Cultural Orientation Australian History Seminar

 Students from any department or program are eligible to participate in the Australia Study Group, but preference will be given to individuals with a major or minor in ENST or GEOG.
-Relevant coursework includes introductory courses in either geography (for example, GEOG111, 121, 131), in Environmental Studies (ENST202 or 232), or in the Environmental Studies affiliated programs (Biology, Economics, and Geology).
+Relevant coursework includes introductory courses in either geography (for example, GEOG 111, 121, 131), in Environmental Studies (ENST 202 or 232), or in the Environmental Studies affiliated programs (Biology, Economics, and Geology).
 In addition, the University of Wollongong requires a grade point average of 3.0 or better for matriculation in the international student Study Abroad Program.

 Students may live in one of several residence halls of the University of Wollongong (e.g. Campus East, Weerona College, International House, Keiraville Accommodation).
 Amenities vary with housing selection.
-Dining facilities, computers, and internet access are available.
+Limited dining facilities, computers, and internet access are available.
 Colgate students have access to the social, athletic, recreational, computer, and library facilities of the University of Wollongong.
 Some of these require payment of a separate fee.

 Calendar and Deadlines